rshudda/Computational-Physics-Portfolio/README.md

 - translate physical ideas into algorithms
 - write clear and readable Python code
 - visualize results and interpret physical behaviour
-- connect basic simulations to concepts in statistical physics and complexity science
+- connect simulations to concepts in statistical physics and complexity science

 This portfolio supports my applications for a PhD in: